cgpu/lbf-hack-tutorial/README.md

 ```

 #### Recap
-Here we learnt how to the [`fromFilePairs`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) method to generate a channel for our input data.
+Here we learnt how use to the [`fromFilePairs`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) method to generate a channel for our input data.

 ### e) Operators